Problem: Let us call an irrational number

 Our final goal is to understand what causes the difference:

-For an algebraic number, if we want to find a rational approximation, then it is inevitable to relation this error with the polynomial, let’s sat that gives .
-Two properties are quite important.
+For an algebraic number, if we want to find a rational approximation, then it is inevitable to relation this error with the polynomial, let’s sat

 - The value

-is a bounded value in the vicinity of .
+.
 Thus, both conditions put restriction on the approximation, and we cannot have a similar property like transcendental number.

 Leave a Reply